1. Walking around Lake Alexandrina

 I can’t really put my finger on why I love Twizel so much, but whenever I pass through, I always make a stop at Poppies Café.
 Normally I’ve just done a big hike around Aoraki Mt Cook, so I’m after a good hearty meal, which Poppies does fabulously.

-With a big fire roaring on colder days and a friendly, family-style atmosphere, I have easily spent many hours enjoying the cosy atmosphere with a big glass of wine and a good book, or tucking in over a big plate of risotto with friends.
-They do great breakfasts too, but dinner is very lovely, especially if you want to try the local Aoraki salmon.
+With a fire roaring on colder days and a friendly, family-style atmosphere, I have easily spent many hours enjoying the cosy café with a big glass of wine and a good book or tucking into a big plate of risotto with friends.
+They do great breakfasts too, but dinner is lovely, especially if you want to try the local Aoraki salmon.

 3. The views from Kea Point at Mt Cook

 Pretty much no matter where you go around Aoraki Mt Cook National Park, you are guaranteed great views.
 Quite possibly the easiest place to access the Southern Alps, it’s one of my favourite escapes on the South Island, and no matter how many times I return, I’m never bored.